2000 in Fighting Network Rings: Rings Holland: Di Capo Di Tutti Capi

 Rings Holland: Di Capo Di Tutti Capi was an event held on June 4, 2000 at The Vechtsebanen Sport Hall in Utrecht, Netherlands.

 Rings: Millennium Combine 2

 Rings: Millennium Combine 2 was an event held on June 15, 2000 at The Yoyogi National Stadium Gym 2 in Tokyo, Japan.

 Rings USA: Rising Stars Block A

 Rings USA: Rising Stars Block A was an event held on July 15, 2000 at The McKay-Dee Hospital Center in Orem, Utah.

 Rings USA: Rising Stars Block B

 Rings USA: Rising Stars Block B was an event held on July 22, 2000 at The Neal S. Blaisdell Center in Honolulu, Hawaii.

 Rings: Russia vs. Georgia

 Rings: Russia vs. Georgia was an event held on August 16, 2000 at The Tula Circus in Tula, Russia.

 Rings: Millennium Combine 3

 Rings: Millennium Combine 3 was an event held on August 23, 2000 at The Osaka Prefectural Gymnasium in Osaka, Japan.
+It pitted Fighting Network Rings fighters against fighters competing in World Extreme Fighting and was dubbed "RINGS VS. WEF."